enterstudio/suman/README.md

 Can handle any language, because it runs tests as child processes.

+## If your team is interested in speeding up your testing cycles, Suman is the absolute right place to look for answers.
-#  => Suman is designed to be 'better all-around' than AVA, TapJS and Mocha
+#  => Suman is designed to be 'better all-around' than AVA, TapJS and Mocha, etc.

 ---

 ## Quick feature list:

 <p>